swagfinger/aws-cloudpractitioner/readme.md

   - Bring AWS Resources (Compute, database, storage) closer to your users
   - Good for Latency-sensitive applications.

+#### summary - 13. cloud integrations
+* SQS
+  - queue service in AWS
+  - multiple producers, messages are kept up to 14 days.
+  - multiple consumers share the read and delete messages when done.
+  - used to decouple applications in AWS

+* SNS
+  - Notification service in AWS
+  - Subscribers: Email, lambda, SQS, HTTP, Mobile etc
+  - Multiple subscribers -> send all messages to all of them
+  - no message retention

+* Kinesis: real-time data streaming, persistence and analysis
+* Amazon MQ: Managed Apache MQ in the cloud (MQTT, AMQP etc ...protocols)
 ---
 ###### <div style="text-align:right">[table of contents](#table-of-contents)</div>